visgl/react-map-gl/docs/components/marker.md

 Offset of the marker from the top in pixels, negative number indicates up.

 ##### `captureScroll` {Boolean} - default: `false`
-Block map zoom when scrolling over this component.
+Stop propagation of mouse wheel event to the map component.
+Can be used to stop map from zooming when this component is scrolled.

 ##### `captureDrag` {Boolean} - default: `true`
-Block map pan & rotate when dragging this component.
+Stop propagation of dragstart event to the map component.
+Can be used to stop map from panning when this component is dragged.

 ##### `captureClick` {Boolean} - default: `true`
-Block map click when clicking on this component.
+Stop propagation of click event to the map component.
+Can be used to stop map from calling the `onClick` callback when this component is clicked.

 ##### `captureDoubleClick` {Boolean} - default: `true`
-Block map zoom when double clicking on this component.
+Stop propagation of dblclick event to the map component.
+Can be used to stop map from zooming when this component is double clicked.